danimorod/How-Crystallite-Size-and-Topology-Control-Intrusion-Extrusion-Hysteresis-in-Metal-Organic-Frameworks/README.md

 ## Overview

-This Zenodo deposit contains Python simulation code, processed numerical results, analysis notebooks, and publication-ready figures for stochastic wetting/dewetting and nucleation in two zeolitic imidazolate framework (ZIF) topologies:
+This deposit contains Python simulation code, processed numerical results, analysis notebooks, and publication-ready figures for stochastic wetting/dewetting and nucleation in two zeolitic imidazolate framework (ZIF) topologies:

 - **ZIF-71**, represented by the **RHO** topology;
 - **ZIF-67**, represented by the **SOD** topology.